openstream/llm-visibility-monitor/readme.txt

   * LLM Managers cannot access plugin settings
   * Administrators retain full access to all features
   * Other user roles have no LLM access
+* **New Feature**: User-specific prompt management
+  * Users can only see and manage their own prompts
+  * Admins can see all prompts but only edit/delete their own
+  * Secure isolation between user data
+* **New Feature**: User-specific results filtering
+  * Dashboard shows only user's own results (unless admin)
+  * CSV export respects user permissions
+  * Proper user ID assignment in cron jobs
+* **New Feature**: Personalized email reporting
+  * Users receive emails at their own email address
+  * Admins receive emails at admin email with all results
+  * User ownership information in admin reports
+  * Smart filtering based on user role
+* **Enhancement**: Improved security and data isolation
+  * Fixed CSV export user filtering
+  * Enhanced cron job user context
+  * Better user permission enforcement

 = 0.4.0 =
 * **New Feature**: Per-prompt model selection